 If you are paying by credit card, use the links above to apply or renew online.
 If you are paying by cheque or money order, use the application forms below.

-Applicants for a G-commercial licence must be over 18 years.
+Applicants for a G-commercial licence must:

 A vehicle identification sticker is supplied with a G-commercial licence and must be displayed on your vehicle at all times.

 This is a mandatory requirement that assists with identification of commercial activities as well as enforcement.

 All commercial hunters must purchase wild deer tags from NSW Department of Primary Industries before harvesting any deer.
 The fee is $1 per tag.